IBM-Bluemix-Docs/mobilefoundation/client_sdk_api.md

    Use this push API to develop apps for the iOS environment.
    {: ios }

-### Java
+### Java&trade;
 {: java }
 APIs for native Android applications.
 {: java }
 * **[Client-side API](http://mobilefirstplatform.ibmcloud.com/api-ref/wl-android-n-java-apidoc/html/refjava-worklight-android-native/html/index.html){: external}**
-   You can use Java API to develop apps for the Android environment.
+   You can use Java&trade; API to develop apps for the Android environment.
    {: java }
 * **[Client-side push API](http://mobilefirstplatform.ibmcloud.com/api-ref/push-android-n-java-apidoc/html/refjava-mfp-push-android-native/html/index.html){: external}**
-   You can use Java push API to develop apps for the Android environment.
+   You can use Java&trade; push API to develop apps for the Android environment.
    {: java }
 * **[Client side JSONStore API](http://mobilefirstplatform.ibmcloud.com/api-ref/mfp-client-android-jsonstore-8/html/refjava-mfp-client-android-jsonstore/html/){: external}**
    You can use JSONStore API to work with the store for the Android environment.